kbennett2000/Documentation-Test-Site/docs/README.md

-# pagesSiteTemplate
+# A Test Documentation Site

-## This is a template for a Pages Site
+## This is a test for a simple markdown docs site using GitHub Pages

 ### This is the landing page for the site!